United Way of the Midlands’ Court Referral Community Service Program

 • Judge Horacio Wheelock – 4th Judicial District, District Court Judge

-• Roger Garcia – Douglas County Commissioner
+• Chris Rodgers – Douglas County Commissioner

 • Amber Redmond – Douglas County Corrections